baobabus/go-apns/README.md

 1. Blockages on outbound channel prevent blockages on inbound channel to be counted
 2. Minimum time of sustained blockage on inbound channel is encountered
     - new streamers are spun up asynchronously
-    - sustained blockages on inboud channel have no effect while new streamers are staring
+    - sustained blockages on inboud channel have no effect while new streamers are starting
 3. All new streamers have completed their initialization
     - settle period begins
     - sustained blockages on inboud channel have no effect during settle period
 4. Settle period ends
     - since there's been minimum time of sustained blockage on inbound channel, more streamers are spun up
-    - sustained blockages on inboud channel have no effect while new streamers are staring
+    - sustained blockages on inboud channel have no effect while new streamers are starting
  5. All new streamers have completed their initialization
     - settle period begins
     - sustained blockages on inboud channel have no effect during settle period